Deodatuss/working_OSB/README.md

 ## Work7

-Ubuntu bash script to move .txt files to first found subfolder...
+Ubuntu bash script to download txt file and show last 11 lines...
 If you find this useful, feel free to download

 ## Installation